Life After Parsing™:

 - Lexical Capture: It is classic to perform lexical analysis of the source code, e.g., to break up the stream of input characters into tokens that represent the conceptual elements of a program: identifiers, numbers, keywords, comments, strings, even whitespace.
 That idea still generally holds.
 It is also classic to build a hand-coded lexer or use Flex to accomplish this, and process the ASCII characters in files that made up all the languages we knew and loved, and in fact still dominate Western programming.
 But for highly evolved legacy languages, and modern languages, you need to process possibly many character representations (Katakana in comments in C, anyone?) including Unicode, convert numbers to floating point without losing precision, capture numbers with possibly arbitrarily large precision, handle keywords that might be identifiers (PL/1 is famous: every keyword can be an identifier!), etc.

 - Representation Capture: Real tools require more than just "parsing"; the structure of the program must be captured to enable further processing.
 Usually an Abstract Syntax Tree (AST) is needed.
 Typical parser generators force the grammar engineer to specify not only the grammar, but also to explicitly specify how to procedurally build the AST as well.
 This essentially (more than) doubles the work, and it makes maintaining the grammar hard because any grammar changes require the AST building code as well.
-In contrast, DMS automatically defines a builds a syntax tree, either a concrete tree ("CST", mainly for debugging, containing all the language tokens), or what amounts to an AST (for production, in which non-value carrying terminals are eliminated, useless unary productions are removed, and lists are formed).
+In contrast, DMS automatically builds a syntax tree, either a concrete tree ("CST", mainly for debugging, containing all the language tokens), or what amounts to an AST (for production, in which non-value carrying terminals are eliminated, useless unary productions are removed, and lists are formed).
 Changes to the grammar automatically cause the C/AST to change correspondingly.
 And the tree is always correct with respect to the grammar.
 It includes precise source line information (file/line/column) as well as comments passed to it by the lexer, attached to appropriate tree nodes, and it can include preprocessor directives.

 - Symbol Tables: A mapping between identifiers used in the